ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

 set box_obj from cursor C;
 ```

 The variable `box_obj` can now be passed around as usual.
-It could be stored in a suitable `out` variable
+It could be
-or it could be passed to a procedure as an `in` parameter.
+stored in a suitable `out` variable or it could be passed to a procedure
+as an `in` parameter.
 Then, later, you can "unbox" `box_obj` to get a
 cursor back.
-Like so
+Like so:

 ```sql
 -- unboxing a cursor from an object, the type of box_obj defines the type of the created cursor